 Dr. Nadia Biassou is a dedicated clinical educator and an internationally recognized award-winning scholar who has been trained by some of the world's most respected cognitive neuroscientists in the United States and Europe.

-Dr. Nadia Biassou is a board-certified physician and staff clinician in the Radiology and Imaging Sciences Department at the NIH Clinical Center.
+Dr. Nadia Biassou is a board-certified physician and senior clinician in the Radiology and Imaging Sciences Department at the NIH Clinical Center.

 She has served in many capacities within RADIS and principally as a diagnostic neuroradiologist.
 Dr. Biassou is the lead physician for RADIS’ Clinical Image Processing Service.
 Previously she served as acting chief/lead interpreting physician of the Mammography Division from 2007 to 2009, and general body imaging radiologist from 2006 to 2009.
 Dr. Biassou is a member of the RADIS Scientific Review Committee, an elected representative of the Clinical Center to the Staff Clinician Council, and she serves as RADIS’s representative to the Pharmacy and Therapeutics Executive Committee.